TheMatjaz/matjaz.it/content/page/legal.md

 +++

-This notice governs the manner in which the owner and author Matjaž Guštin (furtherly refferred as "Website Owner") of the website _"Thinking in a digital life"_ hosted on [matjaz.it](/) ("This Website" or "Website") licenses any content published on it ("Content") and how the Website Owner collects, uses, maintains and discloses information collected from users ("User") of the Website.
+This notice governs the manner in which the owner and author Matjaž Guštin ("Website Owner") of the website _"Thinking in a digital life"_ hosted on [matjaz.it](/) ("This Website" or "Website") licenses any content published on it ("Content") and how the Website Owner collects, uses, maintains and discloses information collected from users ("User") of the Website.

 ## Copyright and Creative Commons

-The Content on [matjaz.it](/) is **free and open even for commercial purpuses** upon providing credit to the Website Owner, except for the logo and where is explicitly stated otherwise.
+The Content on [matjaz.it](/) is **free and open even for commercial purposes** upon providing credit to the Website Owner, except for the logo and where is explicitly stated otherwise.